elastic/elasticsearch-net/contributing.md

 Contributing back to `Elasticsearch.Net` and `NEST` is very much appreciated.
 Whether you [feel the need to change one character](https://github.com/elasticsearch/elasticsearch-net/pull/536) or have a go at
-[mapping new API's](http://github.com/elasticsearch/elasticsearch-net/pull/376) no PR is too small or too big.
+[mapping new APIs](http://github.com/elasticsearch/elasticsearch-net/pull/376), no pull request (PR) is too small or too big.

 In fact many of our most awesome features/fixes have been provided to us by [these wonderful folks](https://github.com/elasticsearch/elasticsearch-net/graphs/contributors) to which we are forever indebted.

+It's usually best to open an issue first to discuss a feature or bug, before opening a pull request.
+Doing so can save time and help further ascertain the crux of an issue.

 ## Sign the CLA